MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/preview/update-from-ltsc-preview.md

 > The information in this article is only for customers who deployed Office LTSC 2024 Preview.

 > [!WARNING]
-> The client activation keys used in the Office LTSC 2024 Preview program expire in January, 2025.
+> The client activation keys used in the Office LTSC 2024 Preview program expire in January 13<sup>th</sup>, 2025.
 After that time, Office LTSC 2024 Preview will be in reduced functionality mode.
 >
 > For more information, see [What is reduced functionality mode?](/microsoft-365-apps/licensing-activation/overview-licensing-activation-microsoft-365-apps#what-is-reduced-functionality-mode)